Uniform CPA Examination

 Yes.
 You may schedule your examination at any Prometric site in any of the 54 jurisdictions.
 You do not have to sit in the same state where you applied.

 In March 2011, in conjunction with the AICPA and Prometric, NASBA announced the opportunity for international administration of the Uniform CPA Examination.
-Please see the Test Internationally section of this website for more information.
+Please see the International Administration section of this website for more information.

 Are there any restrictions on taking the examination outside of my jurisdiction?

-Please see the Test Internationally section of this website for more information on taking the CPA examination in international locations.
+Please see the International Administration section of this website for more information on taking the CPA examination in international locations.

 What is the cost of taking the examination outside my jurisdiction?

 There is an additional surcharge for candidates testing at the Guam Test Center.
-Refer to the Candidate Guide or Guam Surcharge section of any jurisdiction’s page for additional information.
+Refer to the Candidate Guide or Guam Administration section of any jurisdiction’s page for additional information.

 There are no additional fees for testing at any other test center outside your jurisdiction within the U.S. and its territories.
-For information about additional fees for testing in an international location, please refer to the Test Internationally section of this website.
+For information about additional fees for testing in an international location, please refer to the International Administration section of this website.

 How do I arrange to sit for the examination?